NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Process/data-organization.md

 ### File naming convention

-In order to maximize access to your data, to stay organised and to identify your files quickly, files and folders should be named in a meaningful and systematic way {% cite LMA_RDMWG:2024a rehwald_2022 %}.
+In order to maximize access to your data, to stay organized and to identify your files quickly, files and folders should be named in a meaningful and systematic way {% cite LMA_RDMWG:2024a rehwald_2022 %}.
 A file naming convention provides a framework for naming your files and/or folders in a way that describes what they contain and how they relate to other files.
 This framework will help you, your future self, and others in a shared or collaborative group file-sharing environment to navigate your work more easily {% cite LMA_RDMWG:2024a %}.

 Thus, within your research group, we recommend {% cite biernacka:2020 bobrov_2021 bobrov_2021 bres_2022 %} that you:
 1. Adopt a naming convention for files and folders.